 Following the establishment of Singapore Productivity and Standards Board (PSB) in 1996 to succeed NPB, the Association’s name was changed to Singapore Productivity Association (SPA) on 6 Feb 1997.

 When SPRING Singapore changed its role from national productivity champion to enterprise development agency, SPA took over the productivity promotion programmes from SPRING.
 For example, the Innovation and Quality Circle (IQC) programme was transferred from SPRING to SPA in 2008.

 SPA set up its competency arm, the Singapore Productivity Centre (SGPC) in October 2013.
 The SGPC is the productivity competency centre for the service sectors, with a focus on retail, food services and hotel sectors

-Further changes to the SPA Constitution were approved on 28 Aug 2019 following the discharge of the Association’s affiliation with ESG.
-These included the transfer of duties and powers from the Governing Council (originally led by ESG key executives) to the Association’s Management Committee.
+Further changes to the SPA Constitution were approved on 28 Aug 2019 following the discharge of the Association’s affiliation with EnterpriseSG.
+These included the transfer of duties and powers from the Governing Council (originally led by EnterpriseSG key executives) to the Association’s Management Committee.
 The Association also changed its acronym from SPA to SGPA to maintain consistency with its competency arm, SGPC.